 Egypt is a country where free speech, a right many of us take for granted, is not settled in law.
 Bassem and his team endured threats of physical violence, protests and legal action, eventually leading to him fleeing Egypt with his family to seek political exile, and safety, in the United States.
 All because of a few jokes.

 At a time where our even our most liberal democracies are transitioning into oligarchy, where police are becoming militarised, and where the liberal values of tolerance and hope are being upended- it’s more important than ever that we have the mechanisms of satire to observe, challenge and interpret our political leadership.

-To learn more about how satire and comedy can influence politics, I spoke to Dr. Bassem Youssef (whose story is told in the film ‘Tickling Giants,’ by Sara Taksler) and Prof. Amber Day (author of Satire and Dissent: Interventions in Contemporary Political Debate)
+To learn more about how satire and comedy can influence politics, I spoke to Dr. Bassem Youssef (whose story is told in the film ‘Tickling Giants,’ by Sara Taksler) ), Hasan Minhaj (host and creator of the weekly comedy show Patriot Act on Netflix) and Prof. Amber Day (author of Satire and Dissent: Interventions in Contemporary Political Debate)

 Q: What does democracy mean to you?

 [Bassem Youssef] Different people have different interpretations of democracy; and most people who come to power through ‘democratic’ means think democracy is just the tyranny of a majority, and that’s a problem.

 In the middle-east we see this tyrannical democracy with political and military leaders who feel they can do what they want if they have sufficient votes.

 I believe that democracy first and foremost is about the protection of minorities and those people in society who need help.
 For those who are already powerful or wealthy, democracy is meaningless.
 Democracy matters to those who need protection, and who may not otherwise be vindicated through democratic process.

 With enough votes, you can change a country’s constitution, you can put people in jail, you can start passing laws that would impact human rights.